-• Quarry: An operational quarry, located along U.S. Highway 30 southeast of Burlington Creek Forest.

-• Rural Residential: Residential areas composed primarily of rural residential parcels.
+- Quarry: An operational quarry, located along U.S. Highway 30 southeast of Burlington Creek Forest. - Rural Residential: Residential areas composed primarily of rural residential parcels.
 Many parcels 20 acres or greater in size are located along NW McNamee, west of the forest.
-Small residential parcels are located adjacent to Hwy 30, below the forest.

-• Ancient Forest Preserve: The Ancient Forest, owned and managed by the Forest Park Conservancy, protects nearly 40 acres of old growth forest adjacent to the southwest corner Burlington Creek Forest site.
-The conservancy welcomes visitors to the Ancient Forest and has recently extended the trail system.
+Small residential parcels are located adjacent to Hwy 30, below the forest. - Ancient Forest Preserve: The Ancient Forest, owned and managed by the Forest Park Conservancy, protects nearly 40 acres of old growth forest adjacent to the southwest corner Burlington Creek Forest site.
+The conservancy welcomes visitors to the Ancient Forest and has recently extended the trail system. - Burlington Water District: A water district tower is located in the interior of Metro's Burlington Creek Forest property.